This article discusses all the key advantages and disadvantages of being an entrepreneur.

 The Pros of Being an Entrepreneur

 1. You can run with any idea you like

 When you work for yourself, you truly are the master of your own destiny.
 Whether you want to launch a new service or a new promotion, or do something more extreme like attempting to disrupt an industry, you’re completely free to do so.

 Contrast this with working for a company; Some people are fortunate enough to work for a business where they’re bought-in to the values and the way the firm does things.
 Sadly, a great many people are not.

 The reason many people start pondering the advantages and disadvantages of being an entrepreneur is that they work somewhere where they feel stifled; They dislike having to do things in the “established way.”
 It’s hugely frustrating to see a company move in directions you don’t believe in or approve of.

 As an entrepreneur, you don’t have to deal with this frustration.

-You can also do so full time or part-time, perhaps by combining your self-employed activities with one or more online jobs.
+You can also choose whether to go self-employed full time or part-time, perhaps by combining your personal projects with one or more online jobs.